openequella/openequella.github.io/guides/TestingTips.md

 * member key : title (This is a hack since Apache DS doesn't look to have virtual attributes - ideally it'd be cn or uid)

 ### Primary Use Cases
-1. Login to Equella with an LDAP user
+1. Login to openEQUELLA with an LDAP user
 2. Confirm CREATE_ITEM ACL works when assigned to a specific user
 3. Confirm CREATE_ITEM ACL works when assigned to a group that your logged in user is a part of
 4. Confirm Diagnostics work to find groups by user